rykktiadloans/lect-gof-test/README.md

 18. Mediator - Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
+    Short Definition: Pattern that used to define how objects interacts with one another without have them refer to each other explicitly.
+    Concepts:
+    - Loose coupling
+    - Well-defined, but complex
+    - Reusable components
+    - Hub / Router
+    Examples: java.util.Timer, java.langreflect.Method#invoke()

 19. Memento - Without violating encapsulation, capture and externalize an object’s internal state so that the object can be restored to this state later.